 Our own MacGyver: His desire is to use one tool for as many uses as he can.
 He even loves making his kids their own birthday presents for a personal touch.

 A gold medalist (someday): “If there were an Olympics for herding a rank bull on a four-wheeler, I could medal,” he says.

-A dirty job (he doesn’t want to do): While Jacob has been employed as a grave digger, he’s opposed to emptying out porta-potties.
+A dirty job (he doesn’t want to do): While Jake has been employed as a grave digger, he’s opposed to emptying out porta-potties.